Atiyakh/Fluxon/README.md

 db = SqliteDatabase("path/to/database_file")
 ```

 Or you can use ```AsyncSqliteDatabase``` for full I/O support and non-blocking flow.
-Asynchronous database handling requires writing asynchronous views, which is not a bad idea by any means.
-This version uses connections pool to optimize database performace and avoid blocking.
-It also manages csoncurrent sql writings (setting ```check_same_thread``` to ```False```) without blocking the file.
+Asynchronous database handling requires writing asynchronous views, which is not a bad idea at all.
+This version uses connection pooling to optimize database performace and avoid blocking.
+It also manages concurrent sql writing operations without locking the database file. (just use ```AsyncSqliteDatabase``` man)

 ```python
 from Fluxon.Database.Manipulation import AsyncSqliteDatabase